 Often, I found myself questioning my abilities.
 Thoughts like: “It has already been a year; did I learn enough or am I too slow?” crossed my mind sometimes.
 It is important to remind yourself that everyone must start somewhere and not everyone’s journey is the same.
 Having to deal with struggles is normal.
 Try to learn from new experiences and look at what you have accomplished rather than what you think you should know or should have been able to do.
 Someone told me: “Comparison is a thief of joy”, and normally I’m not a person who believes in quotes, but in this one I can find myself.
 When you have patience and trust in your OWN skills, you can and will achieve your goals.

 Like I said before, don’t necessarily think your more experienced colleague has the perfect code or that the medior/senior is always right.
 If you feel like something can be done or can be communicated in a better way, do not feel scared to open your mouth.
 If you’re in the right environment, people WILL listen to you.
 Don’t forget that having good discussions is also a way of learning.
 Ask others how they see the situation and learn from their point of view.
 If you do not understand something, just ask for extra explanation.
 People do not mind explaining subjects five times over again.
 They want you to learn and develop yourself as well as you do.

 Mentioning all these tips, it reminded me of how much I have learned myself this year.
 I had challenges and made mistakes.
 Now at Elements, I feel happy because of the company and the team; how they help and support me.
 My colleagues don’t just see me as a junior, but also as a real addition to the team and I can’t wait to see what the future will bring.

 Did you like reading this blog?
-And would you like to have a conversation with Carlijn about her experiences while developing your own career at Elements?
 Check our job openings -> Go to vacancies